jharwell/sierra/docs/src/usage/rendering.rst

 directory (directory path set on a per ``--project`` basis) for each ARGoS simulation, in addition to generating ``.csv`` files residing directly in the ``main.sim_metrics_leaf.`` directory.
-SIERRA can then render these ``.csv`` files into :ref:``~core.graphs.heatmap.Heatmap`` graphs, and stitch these images together to make videos.
+SIERRA can then render these ``.csv`` files into :class:`~sierra.core.graphs.heatmap.Heatmap` graphs, and stitch these images together to make videos.

 To use, do the following: